 After experiencing a breach and responding to it, company’s need to be able to look back at all the actions they took and determine how to improve for the next time.
 If an organization is regulated by the SEC or the New York Department of Financial Services, it also must report on the actions taken and identify what the company is doing to improve before the next event.
 If a company is working in silos, reporting can be difficult.
 Incident response teams can spend hours of time looking through calendars, emails, notes, or fuzzy memories to determine what actions were taken in the response effort.

 Fortunately, the same best practices and technology that support a rapid response also aid in handling this aftermath.
 Keeping all data breach response plans and information on a single platform allows stakeholders and incident response teams to collaborate, carry out their assigned tasks, and document the actions taken.

 Data Breach Response Should Become a Routine Business Process

 Data breaches are now a recurring and unavoidable problem.
 However, this cloud does have one silver lining.
 For organizations that are willing to accept the reality and prepare to weather the storm, a breach no longer has to be treated as a catastrophe.
-In Lunsford’s words “When you can approach this issue from the perspective of turning breach response into a routine business process, your organization becomes profoundly more resilient.
-At BreachRX, our goal is to operationalize breach response plans and help our clients take the crisis out of the equation.”
+If companies can approach this issue from the perspective of turning breach response into a routine business process, the organization becomes profoundly more resilient.
+BreachRx, allows companies to operationalize breach response plans and transform the crisis into a routine business process.